WebauthnWorks/CTAP2.1-Migration-Guide/Authenticator/AuthenticatorConfig.md

 This command is used to configure various authenticator features using its subcommands.
 It is part of the authenticator API and is new to CTAP2.1.

 - You will need pinUvAuthParam.
 Please make sure you are familiar with pin protocols.
-Read **Obtaining pinUvAuthParam** at https://github.com/WebAuthnWorks/CTAP2.1-Migration-Guide/blob/main/Protocol/PinProtocol/2.md
+Read the [obtaining pinUvAuthParam](../Protocol/PinProtocol/2.md) guide.

 Do the exchange as specified in PinProtocol.
 We use the bezlow value as a PinUvAuthToken test vector for authenticatorConfig in **[Example 1](#example-1---enable-enterprise-attestation-0x01)**
 ```